Intro

 The configuration above was tested with Rails 7.2.2.

-If your team is using Query Logs source_location in development or production, I’d love to know!
+If your team uses Query Logs :source_location in development or production, I’d love to know!

 What’s next?